reiver/go-rfc2234/README.md

 # go-rfc2234

-Package **rfc2234** is an implementation of (parts of) IETF RFC 2234, for the Go programming language.
+Package **rfc2234** is an implementation of (parts of) IETF RFC-2234, for the Go programming language.

 Augmented BNF for Syntax Specifications: ABNF (November 1997)
 https://datatracker.ietf.org/doc/html/rfc2234